Braided multiplicative unitaries as regular objects

 \begin{remark} The functor~\(\Trivial\) is unique if it exists.
 Let~\(\Hils\) be a Hilbert space.
 Then any bounded linear operator \(\C\to\Hils\) comes from an arrow \(\Trivial(\C)\to\Trivial(\Hils)\) in~\(\Cat\).
 Conversely, let \(x\) be an object of~\(\Cat\) with \(\Forget(x)=\Hils\) such that any bounded linear map \(\C\to \Hils\) comes from an arrow \(\C\to x\).
 Hence the identity map \(\Trivial(\Hils)\to x\) comes from an arrow in~\(\Cat\) by Lemma~\ref{lem:Sigma_over_trivial}.
 Then \(\Trivial(\Hils) = x\) by Assumption~\ref{assum:identity_arrow_equal}. \end{remark}

 Given objects \(x_1,x_2,x_3,y_1,y_2,y_3\inOb\Cat\), there are canonical maps

-An arrow~\(T_{13}\), however, cannot always be defined because this would require a braiding on~\(\Cat\).
-Nevertheless, the operator~\(T_{13}\) may be defined if the object in the middle is of the form~\(\Trivial\Hils\).
-Lemma~\ref{lem:Sigma_over_trivial} implies that the flip operator
+An arrow~\(T_{13}\), however, cannot always be defined: this would require a braiding on~\(\Cat\).
+Nevertheless, the operator~\(T_{13}\) may be defined if the object in the middle is of the form~\(\Trivial(\Hils)\).
+Lemma~\ref{lem:Sigma_over_trivial} used twice shows that the flip operator

-comes from an arrow in \(\Cat(x\otimes\Trivial\Hils, \Trivial\Hils \otimes x)\) for all \(x\inOb\Cat\), \(\Hils\inOb\Hilb\).
+comes from an arrow in \(\Cat(x\otimes\Trivial(\Hils), \Trivial(\Hils) \otimes x)\) for all \(x\inOb\Cat\), \(\Hils\inOb\Hilb\).
 We use these arrows in~\(\Cat\) to define

 \begin{definition} Let~\(\Cat\) be a Hilbert space tensor category as above.
 A \emph{natural right absorber} in~\(\Cat\) is an object \(\rho\inOb\Cat\) together with unitaries